craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 ###### High Light
 High Light is bright, but not blinding.
 High Light is emitted by sources like a sun, a fire, or an electric or arcane lamp.

+High Light has no mechanical benefits or deficits.

 ###### Low Light
 Low Light enough Light to see generalities, but not details.
 Typically, Low Light is emitted by small sources, such as candles or screens, or at the edge of High Light.